graze/morphism/README.md

 All commands support the `--help` parameter which give more information on usage.

-* **morphism-extract**: Extract schema definitions from a mysqldump file.
+* **morphism extract**: Extract schema definitions from a mysqldump file.
-* **morphism-dump**: Dump database schema for a named database connection.
+* **morphism dump**: Dump database schema for a named database connection.
-* **morphism-lint**: Check database schema files for correctness.
+* **morphism lint**: Check database schema files for correctness.
-* **morphism-diff**: Show necessary DDL statements to make a given database match the schema files.
+* **morphism diff**: Show necessary DDL statements to make a given database match the schema files.
 Optionally apply the changes too.

 ## Config File